adjrock/hello-world/README.md

 # hello-world
 First time repository
-This is to see how branches connected to the master Plust here is more edits and another edit
+This is to see how branches connected to the master Plus here is more edits and another edit
+Corrected some mistakes